 How to Start Your Blog Site with Installed WordPress

-As you have received successful notification, you are also informed of your WordPress site address (such as: http://blog.besthostingsearch.org/) and admini URL (such as: http://blog.besthostingsearch.org/wp-admin/).
+After installation, you will be notified with WordPress site address (such as: https://whatswp.com/) and admin URL (such as: https://whatswp.com/wp-admin/).
 To start your blog site, the first thing you need to do is to log in the admin page by entering the administrative username and password you have created.
 To start your blog, you need to log in WordPress Management databoard whch looks like below:

 In the above screenshot, on the top of WordPress dashboard, you can see your site name (“My Personal Blog”) and click it to visit your WordPress site.
 Keep in mind that this place is where you will spend a lot of time in the coming future, and it doesn’t matter even you don’t like it at the first glance.
 Plus, we will show you how to enrich and beautify your current site from some important aspects regarding how to how to create content, change theme, install plugins and enable comments, etc.